aidanlister/django-gearman/README.md

 Specify the following settings in your local settings.py file:

     # One or more gearman servers
-    GEARMAN_SERVERS = ['127.0.0.1']
+    GEARMAN_SERVERS = ['127.0.0.1:4730']

-    # gearman job name pattern.
-Namespacing etc goes here.
-This is the pattern
-    # your jobs will register as with the server, and that you'll need to use
-    # when calling them from a non-django-gearman client.
-    # replacement patterns are:
-    # %(app)s : django app name the job is filed under
-    # %(job)s : job name
-    GEARMAN_JOB_NAME = '%(app)s.%(job)s'

 Workers
 -------
 ### Registering jobs
 Create a file `gearman_jobs.py` in any of your django apps, and define as many jobs as functions as you like.
-The jobs must accept a single argument as passed by the caller and must return the result of the operation, if applicable.
-(Note: It must accept an argument, even if you don't use it).
+The jobs must accept a single argument as passed by the caller and must return the result of the operation (if there is a result).

-If you need to pass python objects or multiple arguments, you must first `pickle` them.
+This module implements transparent pickling, so workers both send and receive native python datatypes.

 Mark each of these functions as gearman jobs by decorating them with `django_gearman.decorators.gearman_job`.